 Import an existing project

-To import an existing project into Android Studio, proceed as follows:
+To import an existing, local project into Android Studio, proceed as follows:

 - Click File > New > Import Project.

-- In the Select Eclipse or Gradle Project to Import window that appears, navigate to the root directory of the project you want to import.
+- In the window that appears, navigate to the root directory of the project you want to import.

 - Click OK.

-Android Studio then opens the project in a new IDE window.
+Android Studio then opens the project in a new IDE window and indexes its contents.

 If you are importing a project from version control, use the File > New > Project from Version Control menu.
 For more information about importing projects from version control, read IntelliJ’s VCS-Specific Procedures.

 If you are importing an existing Eclipse ADT project into Android Studio, how you add the project depends on its structure.
-To read more about importing projects from Eclipse, see Migrate to Android Studio from Eclipse.
+To read more about importing projects from Eclipse, see Migrating from Eclipse.